Micromation: History

 Micromation was founded in 1977 by Ben Cooper, an electronic engineer and former officer in the U.S. Navy.
 The company's headquarters were located in downtown San Francisco and manufacturing was located in the South of Market area of the city.

 Micromation's first major product was an S-100 bus floppy disk controller card called the "Doubler", named for its ability to record information on 8" floppy diskettes at twice the bit density previously available, allowing users to store approximately 256 kilobytes of data on each side of an 8" diskette instead of 128 kilobytes.

 While the Doubler board was successful with hobbyists building and supporting their own S-100 computers, Micromation began to focus on building complete S-100 computer systems.
 The first full system was called the Z-Plus or Z-System, and affectionately become known as "The Coffin Computer" due its finished wooden sides and elongated shape.
+Though the case itself was designed to fit into a standard 19" rack, this format was unpopular with smaller businesses, leading to the units being clad in wood and retro-fitted into customised wooden desks.

 Micromation was an early OEM supplier to Zendex Corporation of a single board implementation of the Intel SBC-202 Double Density MMFM Floppy Disk Controller in 1980.
 This disk controller was the only Multibus-I product made by Micromation.
-Zendex wholesaled hundreds of the Micromation boards in the Zendex Development Systems and wrote a User Manual and added quality assurance and customer support for retail customers under the Zendex model number ZX-200.
+Zendex wholesaled hundreds of the Micromation boards in the Zendex Development Systems and wrote a user's manual and added quality assurance and customer support for retail customers under the Zendex model number ZX-200.
 Zendex later reverse engineered the product and began second sourcing itself just as Micromation discontinued the product to focus on S-100 systems.

 The M/System, Mariner and MiSystem models followed, all of which were multi-user, multi-processor business computers which ran a Micromation-modified version of Digital Research's MP/M operating system.